klaytn/klaytn-docs/docs/getting-started/thirdweb/thirdweb.md

 ![](../images/thirdweb/puppy-transferfrom.png)

-4. Confirm the transaction and wait for it to be successfully executed.
+4. Confirm the transaction and wait for it to complete.

 # Conclusion <a id="conclusion"></a>